 - increased milk production in the breasts of women

-Tumours that make growth hormone can cause a condition called acromegaly.
+Tumours that make growth hormone are also called somatotroph adenomas.
+They can cause a condition called acromegaly.
 Symptoms of acromegaly include:

 - growth spurts in young people